ptodev/LaplaceSolverCpp/cli/multigrid/README.txt

 To install, compile solver.cpp: g++ solver.cpp -o solver
+In Linux, run with the command:
+$ ./run properties.txt data.txt

 If you run a linux VM, you need to install matplotlib: sudo apt-get install python-matplotlib